morahman91/Project1/README.md

 3.2.
 Chart 10.
 Incidence rates by size class, industry tile should be updated to ‘Chart 10.
 Incidence rates by size class, private industry ‘in UI.

 3.3.
 Design Screenshot.

+Table 2.
+Pcts - Worker characteristics by major industry sector

+Description
+As a Profiles user, I need to have the following changes made to Table 2:

+Acceptance criteria:

+Publication Report Table 2 should get generated based on the selected biennial SY Generate table by each case type (DAFW, DJTR, DART) Update table title to reflect case type selected Update all applicable footnotes
+Update table title to reflect biennial year: "YYYY-YYYY" Update stored procedure to reflect series break from CS to CB effective SY 2023 onward

+to accommodate multi-year (biennial) SOII case and demographic estimates starting with outputs for the 2021-2022 biennial reference years (RY).

+Following are the titles updated in Table 2.
+Excel downloaded reports if the user selects the multi-year (biennial) and corresponding Case types.

+Case type -DAFW: New output title: Table & Chart:
+Table 2.
+Percent distribution of nonfatal occupational injuries and illnesses involving days away from work (DAFW) by selected worker characteristics and major industry sector, <ownership>, <state>, YYYY-YYYY

+Example: Table 2.
+Percent distribution of nonfatal occupational injuries and illnesses involving days away from work (DAFW) by selected worker characteristics and major industry sector, Alabama, 2022-2023.

+Case type -DJTR: New output title: Table & Chart:
+Table 2.
+Percent distribution of nonfatal occupational injuries and illnesses involving days of job transfer or restriction (DJTR) by selected worker characteristics and major industry sector, <ownership>, <state>, YYYY-YYYY

+Case type – DART: New output title: Table& Chart:
+Table 2.
+Percent distribution of nonfatal occupational injuries and illnesses involving days away from work, job transfer, or restriction (DART) by selected worker characteristics and major industry sector, <ownership>, <state>, YYYY-YYYY